jjdblast/bigdata-pipeline_wiki/Cloud-Provisioning.md

 * [Explore](https://github.com/fluxcapacitor/pipeline/wiki/Explore-Services) the Environment

-* At the end of the workshop, save your work as follows:
+* At the end of the workshop, save your Docker container as follows:
 ```
 root@docker$ cd ~ && docker export --output="pipeline.tar" pipeline
 ```